HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 - Parameter: $lid
   - Type: int
-  - Description: ID of the list entry to be updated
+  - Description: ID of the list entry to be updated.
+Stored as int(10) in the database

 - Parameter: $sectname
   - Type: string
-  - Description: The updated name/title of the section
+  - Description: The updated name/title of the section.
+Stored as varchar(64) in the database

 - Parameter: $comments
   - Type: string
-  - Description: Comment or description associated with the section
+  - Description: Comment or description associated with the section.
+Stored as varchar(512) in the database

 - Parameter: $highscoremode
   - Type: int
-  - Description: Highscore mode setting
+  - Description: Highscore mode setting.
+Stored as int(11) in the database

 - Parameter: $feedback
   - Type: int
-  - Description: Whether feedback is enabled (1) or disabled (0)
+  - Description: Whether feedback is enabled (1) or disabled (0).
+Stored as tinyint(1) in the database

 - Parameter: $feedbackquestion
   - Type: string
-  - Description: Feedback question shown if feedback is enabled
+  - Description: Feedback question shown if feedback is enabled.
+Stored as varchar(512) in the database

 - Parameter: $courseid
   - Type: int
-  - Description: Course ID the section belongs to
+  - Description: Course ID the section belongs to.
+Stored as int(10) in the database

 - Parameter: $coursevers
-  - Type: int
+  - Type: string
-  - Description: Course version used for filtering sectioned entries
+  - Description: Course version used for filtering sectioned entries.
+Stored as varchar(8) in the database

 - Parameter: $link
-  - Type: int
+  - Type: string
-  - Description: ID of the linked code example
+  - Description: ID of the linked code example.
+Stored as varchar(200) in the database

 - Parameter: $kind
   - Type: int
-  - Description: Type of the entry
+  - Description: Type of the entry.
+Stored as int(10) in the database

 - Parameter: $moment
-  - Type: int or string
+  - Type: int
-  - Description: ID of the associated moment, or "null" if none
+  - Description: ID of the associated moment, or "null" if none.
+Stored as int(10) in the database

 - Parameter: $visibility
   - Type: int
-  - Description: Visibility status
+  - Description: Visibility status.
+Stored as tinyint(1) in the database

 - Parameter: $grptype
   - Type: string
-  - Description: Group type
+  - Description: Group type.
+Stored as varchar(16) in the database

 - Parameter: $tabs
   - Type: int
-  - Description: Tab configuration value
+  - Description: Tab configuration.
+Stored as tinyint(4) in the database

 - Parameter: $gradesys
   - Type: int
-  - Description: Grading system ID
+  - Description: Grading system ID.
+Stored as tinyint(1) in the database

 - Parameter: $coursename
   - Type: string
-  - Description: Name of the course
+  - Description: Name of the course.
+Stored as varchar(80) in the database

 - Parameter: $log_uuid
   - Type: string